CRA Place of Supply Rules: What Tax to Charge Out-of-Province Clients

 If the CRA reviews your sales tax filings, they will want to see why you charged 5% GST to a client instead of your home province's 13% or 15% HST.

-To satisfy an auditor, you must include the **recipient's physical business address** directly on the invoice.
-You cannot simply list a US or out-of-province name without their physical location — doing so can cause the CRA to deny the place-of-supply classification and retroactively charge you the difference out of your own pocket.
+To satisfy an auditor, you should include the recipient's physical business address directly on the invoice.
+Listing a US or out-of-province name without their physical location gives the CRA room to deny the place-of-supply classification and retroactively charge you the difference out of your own pocket.

 Automated Invoicing with NorthOS